dojo-sim/dojopy/README.md

 Calling Dojo from Python requires:
 - dojopy: this wrapper
 - Julia v1.6+
+- Python v3.6+
 - Dojo.jl: the actual simulator
 - PyCall: interface between Julia and Python
-- custom Python: this is required to make calls to Dojo fast and efficient
+- custom Python binary: this is required to make calls to Dojo fast and efficient

 Below we walk through each of the required installation steps: